 Learning about the materials and structures that make up our surroundings, helps us better understand the places we care about, how we interact with them, and how we relate to one another.

 us better understand our surroundings?

-Why and how do artist use concrete in their work?
+Why and how do artists use concrete in their work?

 What kinds of structures support you

 and your community?